VictorMYeste/human-value-detection/README.md

 1. Moral presence & ensembles paper

-Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum (arXiv:-)
+Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum (arXiv:2601.14172)

 This paper focuses on:
 - A sentence-level moral presence task (presence = any value yes/no).